adzil/bypassh/README.md

 There's also configurable path for WSL and SSH binary (see `bypassh.exe -h` for more info) but for most cases you probably wouldn't have to touch it.

+## Known Bugs

+The Remote-SSH extension is stuck on establishing a connection when the remote host is not yet known even though the user already presses the "yes" option.
+This issue can be fixed by manual SSH through CLI, permanently add it to the known host list, and then try to reconnect again.

 ## WSL1 Support

 BypaSSH **will not work** with WSL1 because it requires WSL2 network mount from Windows (e.g. `\\wsl$\Ubuntu\`) that did not available on earlier version of WSL.